HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 generated traffic would travel west toward the center of town.

-ute Avenue, which was recently paved, is two lanes in
+Ute Avenue, which was recently paved, is two lanes in

 width, with an approximate 22 foot driving surface and no